EESSI/docs/docs/tutorial/cvmfs/what-is-cvmfs.md

 especially when identical files are spread out across the repository, as often happens with particular files like example data files across multiple versions of the same software.

-For the CVMFS client, data de-duplication will also happen across repositories when the local client cached is shared across all repositories (the default).
+For the CernVM-FS client, data de-duplication will also happen across repositories when the local client cached is shared across all repositories (the default).

 ### Compression of data { #features-compression }